-Mad River Consulting recommends using your domain name in your email address, whether it is set up as an alias or a pop/IMAP account.
+Mad River Web recommends using your domain name in your email address, whether it is set up as an alias or a pop/IMAP account.
 The numerous advantages are as follows:

 - You are continually reinforcing your company name and domain name — marketing your firm rather than your ISP.
 Go into “Tools Accounts” or “Tools Options” in your email program and change the “from” and “reply-to” addresses to reflect your domain email address(es).
 If you need assistance, contact your ISP.